okkonim/network_monitor/README.md

-# Advanced Network Connection Monitor
+# NetSec Sentinel - Advanced Network Connection Monitor

 A comprehensive, cross-platform tool for monitoring network connections and detecting suspicious activity.
 Built with Python, this monitor provides detailed insights into your system's network behavior.